 June | 13°C |55°F | 23°C |73°F | 59mm |2.3in |

-2. Spring In Paris: What To Wear
+2. Paris In Spring: What To Wear

 Holidays are everything to the French.
 Honestly.
 Don’t mess with their holidays.
 Springtime is the top season for holidays.
 In fact, with so many holidays in May, some people wonder if it is a good time to visit Paris.
 I say, “Yes.”